CEGISrepository/GIS-Templates-for-CEGIS-States/README.md

 - Paste the paths wherever indicated for shapefile and csv each.
 - Go to Runtime-> Run all
 - Dependencies: python, plotly, matplotlib, geopandas, numpy (will be installed in the code itself)
+- NOTE: For the csv, ensure that there are only TWO columns in the file:
+- - ff

 ## Known Issues